harveybc/preprocessor/README.md

     ```

 6. **Run the Preprocessor**:
-    - On Windows, Run the following command to ensure the setup is correct:
+    - On Windows, run the following command to ensure the setup is correct:
         ```bash
         preprocessor.bat tests\data\EURUSD_5m_2006_2007.csv --plugin feature_selector --method select_single --single 0
         ```